stakancheck/ghDownloader/README.md

 Navigate to the repository, directory, or file page on GitHub.
 You will see a new "Download ZIP" button.
 Click on it to download the current directory or file.
 ![usage.png](assets/usage.png)

+### Known issues
+Does not work with private repositories.
+The bug will be fixed.

 ### Limitations
 The script cannot download private repositories without an access token.
 The script cannot download files or directories that exceed GitHub's size limit.